SwampFlux/tri-plus-ger/readme.md

 ![Daisy Chain Pins](https://img.shields.io/badge/Daisy%20Chain%20pins-0%20of%2020-red)

 ## Goals
 Qu-Bit set out to create a trigger module that embraces playing beats live and recording beats with slop.
 What they actually created is a trigger module with bad resolution.
 I loved the idea of the Tri-ger but once it was under my finger tips I absolutely hated it.
-Tri+ger attempts to rewrite the firmware to give the user the experience that was expected before they started reading the manual.
+Tri+ger attempts to rewrite the firmware to give the user the experience that was expected before they started reading the manual and perhaps add novel features that I was working on as an answer to this otherwise great piece of hardware.

 ### Clock Input
 The most requested feature of tri-ger was clock input.
 I believe this will be achieved through the tempo input, but if that is not possible, the tri-ger hardware does have a slave mode, and a 2hp expansion module for clocking could be another way to do this.
 Playing with jumpers without the 2hp expansion may be a way to toggle functionality.
 At this point, I just don't know what the expansion pins are connected to.